Florida Polytechnic University: History

 On April 20, 2012, Governor Rick Scott signed into law Alexander's budget for the State University System, including the provision that created Florida Polytechnic University as an independent institution, and closed down USF Polytechnic.
 The law took effect on July 1, 2012.
 In a letter that accompanied the signed legislation (SB 1994) creating Florida Poly, Scott noted that Florida Poly, with its strong focus on STEM programs, will be a key component of the State University System of Florida meeting the goals outlined in its 2012-2015 Strategic Plan.
 The strategic plan requires the State University System to increase STEM degree production from 9,605 to 22,500 per year by 2025.

 The university submitted its initial application for regional accreditation in December 2014.
 In March 2016, the Florida Poly administration announced that the university would not meet its original accreditation deadline of December 31, 2016.
 A budget bill sent to the office of Gov. Rick Scott would extend the school's accreditation deadline until December 2017.
 The university finally received accreditation from the Southern Association of Colleges and Schools Commission on Colleges in June 2017.

-The university had its inaugural commencement ceremony on Jan 3, 2017.
+The university had its inaugural commencement ceremony on January 3, 2017.
 Fourteen students graduated with the Master of Science and four students were awarded the Bachelor of Science.
 The commencement speaker was JD Alexander, the former State Senator known for his advocacy of a STEM university in Lakeland.
 The campus was thus named after him.

+On April 15, 2024, Dr. Devin Stephenson was selected by a committee to serve as Florida Poly's next president after inaugural university president Dr. Randy Avent announced his resignation from the position at the end of the tenth year of his tenure.